jensdietrich/null-annotation-inference/nullannoinference-refiner/README.md

 | `-o`      | `--summary <arg>`         | a summary csv file with some stats about the inferences performed (optional, default is "summary.csv") |

-If the project is build with `mvn package`, a jar containing all dependencies will be produced in `target/`, and the application can simply be started by executing:

-`java -jar target/nullannoinference-refiner.jar <args>`